Dobefu/csb/README.md

 ### Database credentials

 When testing the application locally, the `DB_*` variables can be left as-is.
+This will create a file called `db.sqlite3`.
+This can be handy for local testing.

+Alternatively, databases like MySQL are supported as well.
-A database can quickly be spun up locally:
+A MariaDB database can quickly be spun up locally:
 ```bash
 docker compose up -d
 ```